pattern-lab/patternlab-node/packages/patternlab-node-cli/readme.md

 		build|compile [options]   Build the PatternLab.
-Optionally (re-)build only the patterns export                    Export a PatternLab patterns into a compressed format init [options]            Initialize a PatternLab project from scratch or import an edition and/or starterkit serve|browse              Starts a server to inspect files in browser
+Optionally (re-)build only the patterns export                    Export a PatternLab patterns into a compressed format init [options]            Initialize a PatternLab project from scratch or import an edition and/or starterkit serve|browse [options]    Starts a server to inspect files in browser

 	Options:
 		-h, --help           output usage information